FelixOnline/v2/content/articles/2014-4-7-an-alcoholic-bucolic-frolic.md

 highlights:
 ---

-__D__ramSoc’s spring term production of _Jerusalem, _directed by Grace Surman, opens with a young girl wearing fairy wings singing the eponymous hymn in the middle of the countryside.
+DramSoc’s spring term production of _Jerusalem, _directed by Grace Surman, opens with a young girl wearing fairy wings singing the eponymous hymn in the middle of the countryside.
 A peaceful scene until The Prodigy’s _Invaders Must Die_ cuts in and a group of ravers rush onto the stage and scare the fairy away.
 This sets the tone for the play - constantly zig-zagging between romantic, nostalgic ideals and the reality of the present day.

 _Jerusalem_ is set, confusingly not in the Holy Land, but in Wiltshire on St. George’s Day - the day of the Flintock fair.
 This, then, is a very English play.
 Not English in the sense of prim and properness (far from it) or even in the sense of cockney gangsters.
 But English in a way that’s not shown very often - teenagers binge drinking at a caravan in the middle of the woods.